Skip to main content

 Description

-The JPI Oceans Knowledge Hub on Ocean Carbon Capacities, initiated in 2020, has entered its second phase with Norway as the lead country and Denmark and Germany as co-leads.
+The JPI Oceans Knowledge Hub on Ocean Carbon Capacities, initiated in 2020, is in its second phase, with Norway as the lead country and Denmark and Germany as co-leads.
 The Knowledge Hub brings together experts from JPI Oceans' member countries to address the Ocean's role in absorbing atmospheric carbon.
+Currently, the expert group is addressing tasks of the Knowledge Hub within the three core areas: 1) an implementation plan for a European Hub for Ocean carbon reference materials; 2) new observing systems installed on research vessels; 3) an evaluation of the state of surface Ocean CO2 observation in Europe in 2024 with annual updates thereafter.

 • Ongoing